-(Last year's course preffx/number AV 132)
+(Former course prefix/number AV 132)

 Prerequisite: Avionics Technology 1370.
 Suggested prerequisites: Electronics Technology 1471 or Electronics Technology 1670.
 This is a course of study and practical experience in the installing of avionic systems in aircraft, mounting of electronic equipment, construction and installation of electrical wiring and cables, proper use of tools, selection of materials, and accepted methods and procedures to insure aircraft safety, mechanical integrity, electrical reliability, and compliance with applicable FAA regulations.
 Laboratory fee.
 (3 Lec., 3 Lab.)